Story Arcs: What They Are and How To Write Them

 Setup and Payoff

-Even while you’re subverting story arc expectations, it’s important to remember that your readers want a satisfying story.
 The Avengers would be a much less satisfying watch if, at the climax, Thanos just decided to go away and leave them all alone.
 It would be subversive–we wouldn’t be expecting it—-but it also wouldn’t make sense, and it would leave all of the rising action sort of hanging there, unresolved.

 If you were writing a romance, for example, maybe the characters hate each other at the start.
 This is a story arc called enemies-to-lovers.
 In this story arc, they have to grow to love each other over the course of the novel.

-In a satisfying story arc, these characters would find common interests, bond, and eventually overcome their initial hatred for each other.
 Pride and Prejudice is the perfect example of this!
 Elizabeth and Darcy hate one another at the start, but they work their differences out.
 It’s subversive because they’re ribbing each other the entire time and making these little digs that aren’t generally considered romantic, but all the while, they’re growing closer and we can tell that they’re growing to like one another.

-And that’s what you want—-set up your characters and story, with all its quirks and subversions, and then make sure it pays off in a compelling, motivated way.
+And that’s what you want—set up your characters and story, with all its quirks and subversions, and then make sure it pays off in a compelling, motivated way.

 And that’s all there is to it!